| Barry MacDonnell's

 ¤ The first time you play the macro or edit it, you might get a warning message about the SortArray command being obsolete.
 It was marked obsolete by Corel (and they later removed such error messages); however, this command works just fine -- which appears to be true of most, if not all, so-called "obsolete" macro commands.
 Just press "Continue Compilation" if you get this warning message.

-Warnings about obsolete commands were implemented by Corel in WP9/sp4.
+Such warnings about obsolete commands were implemented by Corel in WP9/sp4 (c.2000).
 But even though many commands have been named 'obsolete' by Corel since very early WP versions — probably with a view toward consistency and conservation of code overhead — most still work, and probably will work in versions to come.

 ¤ If you have not installed all graphic converters when you installed WordPerfect you may not be able to insert the images.
 Do a custom install to include them if necessary.